-CONS 200 Kitchen Design and Millwork 3 cr.
+CONS 200 Kitchen Design and Millwork

 This course is the study of efficient kitchen design, acquisition and installation of pre-fabricated kitchen cabinets.
 The course will also cover fabrication and installation of plastic laminate countertops, as well as familiarizing students with solid surface, stone and tile countertops.
 Students will also create custom designed millwork projects.
 Estimating of all components will be covered.

-Prerequisite(s): CONS-105, CONS-115, CONS-125, CONS-135, CONS-150 Corequisite(s): CONS-210
+Prerequisite(s): CONS-105, CONS-115, CONS-125, CONS-135, CONS-150 appropriate-sized windows for a given building will be discussed.
+Estimating of all components will be covered.